Open Source Security Tools for Linux Servers

 ClamAV is a free and open-source anti-malware engine that scans for viruses and dangerous programmes that target the Linux operating system.
 It includes a multi-threaded scanning application that is suited for real-time detection of a variety of assaults based on their signatures.
 ClamAV’s built-in command-line interface can be used for an on-demand, system-wide scan and signature updates in addition to detecting active threats.

 ClamAV pales in comparison to other proprietary antivirus software, such as those from well-known companies like ESET or BitDefender.
 Both firms tout their extensive feature sets and user-friendliness.
-ClamAV, on the other hand, does its job effectively; it’s a great open-source antivirus programme that doesn’t have all of the bells and whistles that its competitors do.
+ClamAV, on the other hand, does its job effectively; it’s a great open-source antivirus program that doesn’t have all of the bells and whistles that its competitors do.

 Apart from external attacks and harmful threats, Linux distributions frequently contain internal security issues such as rootkits, backdoors, and other local vulnerabilities.